drupalprojects/yamaps/README.txt

 -- ABOUT --

-Project contains a set of modules for Drupal 7.
+Project contains a set of modules for Drupal 7 that use Yandex.Maps service available at http://maps.yandex.com/.
 Uses http://api.yandex.ru/maps/ (API 2.x).

 Project page: https://drupal.org/project/yamaps.